nfdi4health/ldh-deployment/README.md

 ```

+## Configuration
+* Basic configuration is done in `.env`.
+You have to change nothing now.
+    * COMPOSE_PROJECT_NAME is a prefix for all container names; useful if you have multiple instances of LDH on your host
+    * SEEK_PORT is the port you will reach LDH on this host, standard would be localhost:3000
+    * DB_PORT is the port of underlying mysql database; this is optional

-* Copy `docker-compose.env.tpl` to `docker-compose.env` and replace `<some-password>` with a password- either manually or using the openssl command.
+* Database configuration is specified in `docker-compose.env`.
+This is created by copying `docker-compose.env.tpl` to `docker-compose.env` and replace `<some-password>` with a password-  either manually or using the openssl command, e.g.

-E.g. generate good password with openssl:
 ```bash
 cat docker-compose.env.tpl \
   | sed "s|<db-password>|$(openssl rand -base64 21)|" \